IMPROVE for Binge Drinking and Anxiety

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the treatment IMPROVE for binge drinking and anxiety?
+What evidence suggests that the IMPROVE intervention could be effective for binge drinking and anxiety?

 Are You a Good Fit for This Trial?